Ashrita-Das/art-gallery/README.md

 ### What I learned
 While building this I faced numerous unexpected challenges with new concepts such as the Masonry Layout but that helped me learn new techniques and gave me a good insight to 'Pinterest' style layouts.
 It also helped me practice the concepts I had learned about Typescript.
 Also, I was amazed at the treasure trove of amazing paintings that India has to offer while looking for assets for the project.

+### Future Development
+- Add a loader page
+- Sizing of images for mobile and tablet devices needs a bit of tinkering around
+- Host the page on vercel